cloudmesh-community/book/chapters/machinelearing/aws-sagemaker.md

 * [Neural Topic Model (NTM)](introduction_to_amazon_algorithms/ntm_synthetic) uses Amazon SageMaker Neural Topic Model (NTM) to uncover topics in documents from a synthetic data source, where topic distributions are known.
 * [Principal Components Analysis (PCA)](introduction_to_amazon_algorithms/pca_mnist) uses Amazon SageMaker PCA to calculate eigendigits from MNIST.
 * [Seq2Seq](introduction_to_amazon_algorithms/seq2seq_translation_en-de) uses the Amazon SageMaker Seq2Seq algorithm that's built on top of [Sockeye](https://github.com/awslabs/sockeye), which is a sequence-to-sequence framework for Neural Machine Translation based on MXNet.
 Seq2Seq implements state-of-the-art encoder-decoder architectures which can also be used for tasks like Abstractive Summarization in addition to Machine Translation.
 This notebook shows translation from English to German text.
 * [Image Classification](introduction_to_amazon_algorithms/imageclassification_caltech) includes full training and transfer learning examples of Amazon SageMaker's Image Classification algorithm.
-This uses a ResNet deep convolutional neural network to classify images from the caltech dataset.
+This uses a ResNet deep convolutional neural network to classify images from the Caltech dataset.
 * [XGBoost for regression](introduction_to_amazon_algorithms/xgboost_abalone) predicts the age of abalone ([Abalone dataset](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression.html)) using regression from Amazon SageMaker's implementation of [XGBoost](https://github.com/dmlc/xgboost).
 * [XGBoost for multi-class classification](introduction_to_amazon_algorithms/xgboost_mnist) uses Amazon SageMaker's implementation of [XGBoost](https://github.com/dmlc/xgboost) to classify handwritten digits from the MNIST dataset as one of the ten digits using a multi-class classifier.
 Both single machine and distributed use-cases are presented.
 * [DeepAR for time series forecasting](introduction_to_amazon_algorithms/deepar_synthetic) illustrates how to use the Amazon SageMaker DeepAR algorithm for time series forecasting on a synthetically generated data set.